edrobinson/abbottapi/README.md

 This is a web app of sorts.
 It uses Go to start aa server on port 3000 and displays a web page when accessed.
 The page accepts optional start and end dates to filter the results.

+I use Win-10 but it should work in other environments...